bueler/stokes-extrude/README.md

 se.savesolution('result.pvd')
 ```

 It creates a 20 x 10 2D mesh of quadrilaterals, with P2 x P1 stable elements, over a unit square.
 The Stokes problem is linear, with constant viscosity one.
 The base has zero Dirichlet (u=0) conditions but otherwise the sides are stress free.
 The body force pushes rightward and downward.
-One might regard this as a model of a viscous block glued to a 45 degree slope.
+One might regard this as a model of a linearly-viscous block glued to a 45 degree slope.
+The solver is direct.

 ## first run